ramendik/selenium-practical-notes/README.md

 # selenium-practical-notes
-Brief tutorial and practical notes on manual Selenium coding, currently in Java
+Brief tutorial and practical notes on manual Selenium coding in Java

+Located in the Wiki: https://github.com/ramendik/selenium-practical-notes/wiki

 By Mikhail Ramendik